Jodie Haydon: Career

 Haydon has had a career in superannuation spanning twenty years in banking and finance companies including industry superannuation funds.
 In February 2022, Haydon was hired in a new position as women's officer, following her role as a union delegate for the NSW Public Service Association.

 As of May 2025 she is head of strategic partnerships at Teachers Mutual Bank.

-Official duties as PM's partner
+Activities as PM's partner

 Haydon accompanied Albanese during both the 2022 and 2025 Australian federal election campaigns.
 She subsequently accompanied him on official prime ministerial visits to Dubai, Madrid, Spain, and Paris.
 She accompanied him as a guest at the state funeral of Queen Elizabeth II in London in September 2022, and a White House state dinner hosted by US President Joe Biden and First Lady Jill Biden in October 2023.

 Personal life

 Haydon met Anthony Albanese in October 2019 at a business dinner in Melbourne, where he was a speaker.
 They both followed the rugby league team South Sydney Rabbitohs, and lived near each other in Sydney's Inner West.
 Albanese and his wife of 19 years, Carmel Tebbutt, had separated in early 2019.

-On 14 February 2024, the couple became engaged to be married.
-Their wedding will be held after the 2025 Australian federal election.
+On 14 February 2024, the couple became engaged.
+They married on 29 November 2025 at a private ceremony in the prime minister's official residence, The Lodge.